"QUALITY LEGAL SERVICES at AFFORDABLE PRICES"

 the child's care;

-child's parent is unwilling or unable to resume care when the agreement is no longer
+child's parent is unwilling or unable to resume care when the agreement

 in force.

-(2) For the purpose of subsection (1) (e), a child is emotionally harmed if the child
+(1) (e), a child is emotionally harmed if the child

 demonstrates severe